 Overview Our therapeutic, art enrichment classes began being offered at Inova LNRC in 2013 as an ancillary private pay service for residents.
-Since then, we have expanded the program to include resident family members, friends, caregivers and staff.
+Since then, we’ve had over a hundred LNRC residents, staff and family members create over 1,000 keepsake paintings using our guided painting methods.
+We currently have 25-30 residents enrolled in our program.

-- New Participant/Scholarship Registration Form at LNRC : (one page printable version, pdf) or (online registration form)
+- New Participant Registration Form : (one page printable version, pdf) or (online registration form)

-Scheduling Appointments for our classes are currently held the first three Tuesdays and Fridays of the month mainly in the afternoons, although this does change occasionally.
+Scheduling Residents who are sponsored by families receive priority scheduling monthly.
+Appointments for our classes are currently held the first three Tuesdays and Fridays of the month mainly in the afternoons, although this does change occasionally.
 No classes will be held in December this year, and we typically take some time off in the summer.
-We used to have a regular and predictable monthly schedule but now that our scholarships have expanded we have more than 25 people wishing to paint regularly so it takes us a bit longer to figure out the scheduling.
-Once the schedule is figured out, we send an email reminder a couple of days in advance to family contacts indicated on the registration form, as well as to staff.
+Once the schedule is figured out, we send an email reminder to family contacts indicated on the registration form, as well as to staff.
 An appointment reminder is placed on the resident’s door and staff help get the residents to and from the class.

 Satisfaction Survey We’d love to hear from you regarding your experience in our class and any improvements or changes you may suggest.